 The audience served is a reflection of the Lincoln community.
 People of all ages, economic backgrounds and ethnic profiles attend the program.
 One of the objectives of Jazz in June is to serve diverse populations including community members who normally are unable to attend cultural programs.
 Community partnerships and outreach efforts will take place to maintain and increase diverse participation in the program.
 The total number of people served is estimated to over 20,000.

-Now 25 years later, every Tuesday in June, thousands of people gather for live jazz, camaraderie, food, and beautiful summer weather on the Sheldon Museum of Art’s west lawn.
 The event that started out as a magnet for young art lovers and to share educational information about works in the Sheldon sculpture garden has become a Lincoln tradition.

 Kathy Piper, the former executive director of the Nebraska Art Association, was on the planning committee during the first Jazz in June, and she said the group had no idea what to expect for the first concert.
 The only promotion for the event was a batch of mailed postcards.

 “I had no idea who was coming,” she said.

 People began to arrive.
 Piper estimates the crowd that first night at around 500.
 The board members could not have been more pleased.

 The concerts began to grow from there – mostly through word of mouth.
 The Lincoln Journal Star wrote reviews of every concert and published photos.
 The event started to catch on.